 The INFP, or the Mediator, is one of the of the “16 personality types” that we see in several different models based on the work of Carl Jung.
 These models include the Myers-Briggs Type Indicator (MBTI) and Keirsey Temperament Sorter, among others.

 INFP represents someone who is Introverted, iNtuitive, Feeling and Perceiving.
 This indicates that they are a person who is energized by spending time alone, who focuses on ideas and concepts, who makes decisions based on emotions and values, and who prefers to be spontaneous and flexible.

 The INFP enjoys exploring their own ideas, and as a result tend to be naturally creative and artistic.
 The INFP is viewed by others as laidback and flexible.
 However, this can change quickly if someone violates one of their values or puts them in the position of having to fight for one of their many causes.
 INFPs not especially detail oriented, unless they feel deeply emotionally invested in a project.

 People with this personality type have an intense dislike of conflict and will do almost anything to avoid it.
-If you must deal with interpersonal conflict, you tend to approach the situation based on how you feel about it rather than using facts or logic.
-You don’t necessarily care who is right or who is wrong as long as you can avoid feeling badly.
+If they must deal with interpersonal conflict, they tend to approach the situation based on how they feel about it rather than using facts or logic.
+They don’t necessarily care who is right or who is wrong as long as you can avoid feeling badly.